boast-io/api-docs/source/includes/v1/_interacting.md

 - include the `Authorization` header with a `Bearer` token value (see Authentication above)
 - set the `Content-Type: application/json` header
-- use use the `JSON` format for the request body
+- use the `JSON` format for the request body

 ## Responses